Professor Richard Noakes

 I currently have two PhD students working on the history of telecommunications and their research is helping BT Archives strengthen its catalogue.

-I have worked extensively with the Telegraph Museum, Porthcurno, including a temporary exhibition in 2010, 'Nerve Centre of the Empire'.
+I have worked extensively with the PK Porthcurno Museum of Global Communications, including a temporary exhibition in 2010, 'Nerve Centre of the Empire', and BT Archives, with whom I am collaborating on several PhD projects.

 Contribution to discipline